 Though it's not evident from simply looking at a floor from above, every flooring system is actually a complex system of multiple layers: structural joists, subfloor, underlayment, and surface flooring.
-Some form of subfloor is found beneath every type of floor—tile, hardwood, natural stone, vinyl, or laminate—and choosing the right subfloor material and installing it correctly is the key to a great floor that performs well and lasts for decades.
+Some form of subfloor is found beneath every type of floor, whether it is hardwood, carpet, cermic tile, natural stone, vinyl, or laminate, and choosing the right subfloor material and installing it correctly is the key to a great floor that performs well and lasts for decades.

 The Four Flooring Layers

 The smooth surface flooring that you see is really a layered "sandwich" composed of several different layers, each of which serves essential functions in making a floor that looks and performs adequately.

 - Joists.
-The joist system is the series of parallel structural members that run between beams or load-bearing walls and holds up the entire floor.
+The joist system is the series of parallel structural members that run between beams or load-bearing walls and which holds up the entire floor.
 Joist can be made from 2 x dimension lumber in sizes ranging from 2 x 8 to 2 x 12s, depending on the load the floor is expected to carry.
 In some modern construction, very long joists may be engineered joists, which use an I-beam construction of plywood or OSB (oriented strand board) panels framed at the top and bottom by dimension lumber.
-The joist layer is not present in basement floors or in slab home construction, where the floors rest directly on concrete slabs.
+Note: The joist layer is not present in basement floors or in slab home construction, where the floors rest directly on concrete slabs.

 - Underlayment.
 Over the subfloor, there is an underlayment that smooths out the subfloor and provides a flat, level surface for the finished flooring surface.
 Unlike the subfloor, this is not a structural element, and it provides no strength to the floor.
 Several materials can be used for the underlayment, chosen based on the type of surface flooring being installed.
-Common materials include plywood, cement fiberboard, cement board, troweled mortar, and foam and cork padding.
+Common materials include plywood, cement fiberboard, cement board, troweled mortar, and foam or cork padding.

 - Floor covering.
 The floor covering is the visible, decorative surface that you walk on—the hardwood planks, stone or ceramic tiles, vinyl tiles or sheets, carpeting, laminate planks, etc.